OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 2. Before Excel can make this new function available to end-users, you must specify metadata that describes this function.
 In the **stock-ticker** project that the Yo Office generator created, add the following object to the `functions` array within the **config/customfunctions.json** file and save the file.

     This JSON describes the `stockPriceStream` function.
-Notice that the `stream` property within the `options` object is set to `true`, to indicate that this is a streaming function.
+For any streaming function, the `stream` property and the `cancelable` property must be set to `true` within the `options` object, as shown in this code sample.

     ```json
     {